Q1. How do I schedule an appointment to meet with a Neighborhood Code Enforcement (NCE) Officer?

 Q15.
 My neighbor has a vehicle that has not moved.
 Who can I call, or what can be done?

 Q16.
-Does NCE do anything about trees?
+Does NCC do anything about trees?

 Q17.
 How tall does grass have to be before it can be posted and considered as weeds?
 9 inches

-2. Ask to be connected with NCE
+2. Ask to be connected with NCC

 b.
 The reason for the appointment